fancidev/xll/README.md

 ## License

 This project uses Apache License V2.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) for details.